Teldrin89/flask-test/README.md

 redirects using `url.for()` function to the login view based on username.
 Instead of direct link the `redirect()` function is used - this allows for easier change of URL without changing all the code that links to it.
+Next view is a login view - it follows the same pattern as the register one with small differences:
+- the user is queried and stored in variable, `fetchone` returns one row from the query
+- `check_password_hash` is used to hash the submitted password in the same way as stored one and securely compares them
+- new element is used in form of `session` which is a dicttionary storing data across requests; upon successfull validation the users `id` is stored in new session - data is stored in a cookie that is sent to browser and later is sent back with subsequent request